Rep. Romulo stresses importance of giving TEC a fresh, stronger mandate

 In a bid to improve the status of the country’s teacher education, Rep. Roman Romulo (Pasig City)—chair of the House Committee on Basic Education and Culture (CBEC)—emphasized anew the importance of giving a fresh and stronger mandate to the Teacher Education Council (TEC) during the committee meeting that consolidated the TEC reform bills in the lower chamber.

 At the latest joint meeting by the CBEC and the House Committee on Higher and Technical Education (CHTE) co-chaired by Rep. Romulo and Rep. Mark Go (Baguio City) on 23 February 2021, committee members approved a substitute bill that consolidated House Bill No. 8441 which Rep. Romulo filed, and House Bill No. 7938 filed by Deputy Speaker Rep. Weslie Gatchalian (Valenzuela City).
-Both bills seek to amend Republic Act (RA) 7784 or the law that the TEC.
+Both bills seek to amend Republic Act (RA) 7784 or the law that created the TEC.

 The proposed law seeks to ensure the link and alignment of pre-service education with in-service education, and improve the coordination between the Department of Education (DepEd), Commission on Higher Education (CHED) and other agencies like the Professional Regulation Commission (PRC) and the Technical Education and Skills Development Authority (TESDA) in order to improve teacher education outcomes.